Tuesday, March 24, 2009

 Well.
-Even before I turned 50 last week, I long ago vowed that I'd never become a nasty, sour, "things-aren't-the-way-they-used-to-be-so-that-means-they're-bad" little old lady.
+Way before I turned 50, I vowed that I'd never become a nasty, sour, "things-aren't-the-way-they-used-to-be-so-that-means-they're-bad" little old lady.

 I mean, I'm already tired of hearing how email will never be as meaningful as hand-written letters, how you can't tie them up with a ribbon for others to someday discover in dusty attics (uh, ever heard of a printer?).
 The main thing is--face it!-- letter-writing had become an almost Dead Art.
 Yet now?
 We're all writing to each other again.
 We're communicating, sharing our beliefs, our days and making changes through our words-- just through a different means.
 An electronic one.

 The problem I've seen?
 Older folks (and those 'older inside their heads') believe different is bad and change is negative.
 They believe if it's not their preferred way, then it's the wrong way.